-Conceptual Framework
+- Conceptual Framework

 According to Blomquist et al. (2016), the conceptual framework acts as a visual representation illuminating the relationship between independent and dependent variables.
 It will be used in this study to investigate the relationships between variables.
-Literature review revealed that many definitions of project success have been used by researchers, with project success being treated as the dependent variable.
-The literature also showed that various combinations of independent variables were used by researchers.
+Literature review revealed that many definitions of project success have been used by researchers.
+The literature also showed that various combinations of variables were used by researchers.
 Some only paid attention to the people element, while others took into account all factors, including the project, process, organization, and people.
-The people component and the organization element are the only independent factors in this research endeavor, though.